ongr-io/ApiBundle/Resources/doc/custom_controller.md

                             - { name: "ONGRDemoBundle:Product", controller: "acme_demo.rest_controller" }
 ```

 That's it.
-Now every request for `/v1/product` will be handled by your new controller.
+Now every request for `/v1/product` will be handled by our new controller.